gregv12/servicestarter-example/README.md

 ```

 ### Threading model
 All the requests take place on the gui thread and by default the task would execute on this thread as well.
-The task sleep
+The task sleeps
 for 1_500 milliseconds which would lock the gui.
 The ServiceManager is configured to execute with an [AsynchronousTaskExecutor](https://github.com/gregv12/fluxtion-service-starter/blob/v0.1.17/src/main/java/com/fluxtion/example/servicestater/helpers/AsynchronousTaskExecutor.java)
 that runs tasks on worker threads and ensures the gui is not locked during task execution.

+```java
+svcManager.registerTaskExecutor(new AsynchronousTaskExecutor());
+```

 Notifications from the tasks to the ServiceManager are on worker thread.
 As the ServiceManager is thread safe there is
 no race with the gui thread updating the ServiceManager at the same time.

-```java
-svcManager.registerTaskExecutor(new AsynchronousTaskExecutor());
-```

 ### Automatic triggering on successful